LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 */
 ```

-Throughout these initial lessons, we'll use a short comment at the top of each code sample to indicate which language is being used, to help you quickly tell while you're making the transition to Java.
+Throughout these initial lessons, we'll use a short comment at the top right of each code sample to indicate which language is being used.
 Here's an example:

 ```java
 ...some Java code...